 Editor’s Note: This interview was conducted before the SAG-AFTRA strike began on July 14.

-Winning Time: The Rise of the Lakers Dynasty airs Sundays at 9 p.m. on HBO and is available to stream on Max.
+Winning Time: The Rise of the Lakers Dynasty airs Sundays at 9 p.m. on HBO and is also available to stream on Max.